jet/propulsion/README.md

 While the implementation and patterns in Propulsion happen to overlap to a degree with the use cases of the ESDB's subscription mechanisms, the main reason they are not used directly stems from the needs and constraints that Propulsion was evolved to cover.

-One thing that should be clear is that Propulsion is definitely *not* solving for the need of being the simplest conceivable projection library with a low concept count that's easy to get started with.
-If you're looking to build such a library, you'll likely give yourself some important guiding non-goals, e.g., if you had to add 3 concepts to get a 50% improvement in throughput, whether or not that's worth it depends on the context.
+One thing that should be clear is that Propulsion is definitely *not* attempting to be the simplest conceivable projection library with a low concept count that's easy to get started with.
+If you were looking to build such a library, you'll likely give yourself some important guiding non-goals to enable that, e.g., if you had to add 3 concepts to get a 50% improvement in throughput, whether or not that's worth it depends on the context - if you're trying to have a low concept count, you might be prepared to leave some performance on the table to enable that.

 For Propulsion, almost literally, job one was to be able to shift 1TB of ordered events in streams to/from ESDB/Cosmos/Kafka in well under 24h - a naive implementation reading and writing in small batches takes more like 24d to do the same thing.
-A secondary goal is to keep them in sync continually after that point (it's definitely more than a one time bulk ingestion system).
+A key secondary goal was to be able to keep them in sync continually after that point (it's definitely more than a one time bulk ingestion system).

 While Propulsion scales down to running simple subscriptions, its got quite a few additional concepts compared to using something built literally for that exact job; the general case of arbitrary projections was almost literally an afterthought.

-That's not to say that Propulsion's concepts make for a more complex system when all is said and done; there are lots of scenarios where you avoid having to do concurrent/async tricks one might otherwise do more explicitly in a more basic subscription system.
+That's not to say that Propulsion's concepts make for a more complex system when all is said and done; there are lots of scenarios where you avoid having to do concurrent/async tricks one might otherwise do more explicitly in a more simplistic subscription system.

-When looking at the vast majority of typical projections/reactions/denormalizers one runs in an event-sourced system it should come as no surprise that EventStoreDB's subscription features offer lots of excellent ways of achieving those common goals with a good balance of:
+When looking at the vast majority of typical projections/reactions/denormalizers one runs in an event-sourced system it should come as no surprise that EventStoreDB's subscription features offer plenty ways of achieving those common goals with a good balance of:
 - time to implement
 - ease of operation
 - good enough performance

-_That's literally the company's goal: enabling rapidly building systems to solve business problems without overfitting to any specific industry or application's needs_.
+_That's literally the company's goal: enabling rapidly building systems to solve business problems, without overfitting to any specific industry or application's needs_.

-The potential upsides that Propulsion can offer when used as a projection system can definitely be valuable _when actually needed_, but on average, they'll equally they can be overkill for a given specific requirement.
+The potential upsides that Propulsion can offer when used as a projection system can definitely be valuable _when actually needed_, but on average, they can equally be overkill for a given specific requirement.

-With that context set, here are some notable aspects of using Propulsion for Projectors rather than building a minimal bespoke wiring on a case by case basis:
+With that context set, here are some notable aspects of using Propulsion for Projectors rather than building bespoke wiring on a case by case basis:
-- similar APIs regardless of whether events arrive via CosmosDB, DynamoDB, EventStoreDB or Kafka etc
+- similar APIs designs and concepts regardless of whether events arrive via CosmosDB, DynamoDB, EventStoreDB, MessageDB, SqlStreamStore, Kafka (or custom sources via `Propulsion.Feed`)
 - consistent dashboards across all those sources
 - generally excellent performance for high throughput scenarios (it was built for that)
-- good handling for processing of workloads that don't have uniform (and low) cost per handler invocation, i.e., rate-limited writes of events to `Equinox.CosmosStore` (compared to e.g. using a store such as Redis)
+- good handling for processing of workloads that don't have uniform (and low) cost per handler invocation, i.e., rate-limited writes of events to `Equinox.CosmosStore` or `Equinox.DynamoStore` (compared to e.g. using a store such as Redis)
-- orthogonality to Equinox features but still offering a degree of commonality of concepts and terminology
+- orthogonality to Equinox features while still offering a degree of commonality of concepts and terminology
-- provide a degree of isolation from the low level drivers, e.g.:
+- provide a degree of isolation from the low level drivers, e.g.
   - moving from the deprecated Cosmos CFP V2 to any future `Azure.Cosmos` V4 SDK will be a matter of changing package references and fixing some minimal compilation errors, as opposed to learning a whole new API set
-  - moving from EventStore's TCP API / EventStore.Client to the gRPC based >= v20 clients is a package switch
+  - moving from EventStore's TCP API / `EventStore.ClientAPI` to the gRPC based >= v20 clients is a simple package switch
-  - migrating a workload from EventStoreDB to CosmosDB or vice versa can be accomplished more cleanly if you're only changing the wiring of your projector host while making no changes to the handler implementations
+  - migrating a workload from EventStoreDB to or from CosmosDB or DynamoDN can be accomplished more cleanly if you're only changing the wiring of your projector host while making no changes to the handler implementations or the bulk of the reactor applicatino
-  - SqlStreamStore fits logically in as well; using it gives a cleaner mix and match / onramp to/from ESDB (Note however that migrating SSS <-> ESDB is a relatively trivial operation vs migrating from raw EventStore usage to Equinox.CosmosStore, i.e. "we're using Propulsion to isolate us from deciding between SSS or ESDB" is not a good enough reason on its own)
+  - SqlStreamStore and MessageDB also fit into the overall picture; using Propulsion can gives a cleaner mix and match / onramp to/from ESDB (Note however that migrating SSS <-> ESDB is a relatively trivial operation vs migrating from raw EventStore usage to `Equinox.CosmosStore` or `Equinox.DynamoStore`, i.e. "we're using Propulsion to isolate us from deciding between SSS or ESDB" may not be a good enough reason on its own)
 - Specifically when consuming from CosmosDB, being able to do that over a longer wire by feeding to Kafka to limit RU consumption from projections is a relatively minor change.

 #### A Brief History of Propulsion's feature set